highonhues/coupoe/README.md

 # COUP-TFII OE/KO scRNA-seq (WIP)

 Actively building this out.
 This is mainly to track the analysis flow, what’s implemented.
-Will be adding documentation to follow like a code based tutorial if you want to follow along.
+Will be adding documentation to follow like a code based tutorial if you want to recreate workflow steps for your own analysis.
+If you are from the Dinh Lab or from the Lee Lab and have any questions with your analysis, please don't hesitate to reach out!
+I am happy to help.

 ## Project Summary
 COUP-TFII OE/KO effects in PP + MLN endothelial compartments (10x multi: RNA + HTO).
 Goal is to isolate BEC subsets (HEC, PCV, CRP, arterial, capillary, TrEC), run  DGE, and quantify shifts in ETS/NKX/COUP-driven endothelial programs.
 Primary markers: Madcam1, St6gal1, Glycam1, Ccl21, etc.